mlavi/hugo/content/post/first.md

 ### Then you start...

-You find that your idea is broad and multi-faceted, tools are in various states of acceptable use and documentation, and there is a bevy of dependencies: each representing a small landscape to conquer.
+You find that your idea is broad and multifaceted, tools are in various states of acceptable use and documentation, and there is a bevy of dependencies: each representing a small landscape to conquer.